BSPLAZA/WhisperKey/CONTRIBUTING.md

 ## Review Process

-1. All PRs require review
+1. All PRs require at least one review
+2. CI checks must pass:
+   - Swift build succeeds
-2. Tests must pass
+   - Tests pass (when available)
+   - SwiftLint warnings addressed
 3. Documentation must be updated
-4. No decrease in code coverage
+4. Branch must be up to date with target branch
+5. For releases to `main`:
+   - Must come from `develop` or `release/*`
+   - Requires admin approval
+   - Version tags will be created

 ## Areas We Need Help